gini/gini-mobile-android/merchant-sdk/sdk/src/doc/source/customization.rst

 .. note::

-    If you overridde the ``GiniHealthTheme``, the theme colors you set there override the color palette customization.
+    If you overridde the ``GiniMerchantTheme``, the theme colors you set there override the color palette customization.

 Find the names of the color resources in the color palette (you can also view it in Figma `here
 <https://www.figma.com/file/AJTss4k0M6R2OxH0VQepdP/Android-Gini-Health-SDK-3.0.0-UI-Customisation?type=design&node-id=8502%3A357&mode=design&t=A1pTQWjJWSBUR6Zi-1>`_):